$\gamma$-weakly $\theta$-up-concavity: A Unified Framework for Non-Convex Optimization Beyond DR-Submodular and OSS Functions: Background and Notation

-The authors of~\cite{pedramfar2024linear} defined a class of \textit{upper-linearizable} functions, which is used in this work.
+In~\cite{pedramfar2024linear} the class of \textit{upper-linearizable} functions is defined, which is used in this work.
 Let $\C{K} \subseteq \B{R}^d$ be a convex set.
 A class $\C{F}$ of non-negative functions over $\C{K}$ is upper-linearizable if there are maps $\F{g} : \C{F} \times \C{K} \to \B{R}^d$ and $h : \C{K} \to \C{K}$ and constants $0 < \alpha \leq 1$ and $\beta > 0$ such that \footnote{Note that upper-linearizable functions are designed as generalizations of concave functions and are considered for maximization problems.
-A similar notion is of lower-linearizability is defined similarly as generalization of convex functions.}
+A similar notion is of lower-linearizability is defined as generalization of convex functions.}

 For any $f \in \C F$, let $\C{Q}_f$ be stochastic gradient oracle for $f$.
 We say $\C{G}$ is a query oracle for $\F g$ if $\C{G}(\C{Q}_f, \x)$ produces unbiased samples for $\F g(f, \x)$.
 Note that $\C{G}$ may query $\C{Q}_f$ multiple times and at multiple points in order to generate its output.